- Ph.D. in Political Science, Syracuse University, USA.

 - B.A. in Social Sciences, University of Pavia, Italy.

-Dr. Ramaioli completed a BA in Social Sciences in Cooperation and Development and an MA in African and Asian Studies at the University of Pavia, Italy.
+Dr. Ramaioli completed a BA in Social Sciences for Cooperation and Development and an MA in African and Asian Studies at the University of Pavia, Italy.
 Subsequently, he moved to the School of Oriental and African Studies, London, to gain a second MA in Middle East Politics.
-He recently completed his PhD in Political Science at Syracuse University.
+He then obtained a PhD in Political Science at Syracuse University.

 Before joining Habib University, he was an intern at the Italian Embassy in Nairobi, Kenya; and he taught for two years at the Center for International Exchange and Education in Amman, Jordan.
 Also, he studied Arabic in Syria, Lebanon and Morocco.